10 Best Payroll Software for Small Business Users in 2023

 *Pricing is based on a quote we received.

-It still made our list because it is the only HR and payroll software that we reviewed that can help you manage essential IT processes such as assigning and deploying computers and business apps that employees can use.
-It earned a 4.13 out of 5 in our evaluation, scoring high (4 and up) in nearly all of our criteria.
-It posted the lowest ratings in ease of use, primarily because it lacks free phone support—you have to purchase its HR help desk add-on that includes phone and email support from HR experts.
+It still made our list because it is the only HR and payroll software we reviewed that can help you manage essential IT processes, such as assigning and deploying computers and business apps that employees can use.
+Rippling earned a 4.49 out of 5 in our evaluation, scoring high (4 and up) in all of our criteria.
+It lost several points because it doesn’t have pay-on-demand features, its pricing isn’t fully transparent, and it lacks free phone support—you have to purchase its HR help desk add-on that includes phone and email support from HR experts.

 In terms of user feedback, many appreciate its user-friendly platform and efficient payroll and HR tools.
 It has solid payroll analytic tools to ensure you don’t make any mistakes before running.
-However, some said that it can be glitchy at times with occasional login issues.
+However, some said it can sometimes be glitchy with occasional login issues.

 Rippling claims that it can run payroll in as fast as 90 seconds.
 (Source: Rippling)